 8. Neil Burger

-Neil Burger doesn’t just have the perfect last name for a food photographer –– he also has a sharp eye for food-flattering lighting and framing.
-His asymmetrical tabletop compositions are bright and friendly, and pair well with his warmer eye-level images.
-His use of playful patterns and organic backboards gives his work a distinct style that has been used to promote some of Chicago’s finest eateries.
+Neil Burger doesn’t just have the perfect last name for a food photographer — he also has a sharp eye for food-flattering lighting and framing.
+His asymmetrical tabletop compositions are bright and friendly, pairing well with his warmer eye-level images.
+His playful patterns and organic backboards give his work a distinct style that has promoted some of Chicago’s finest eateries.
+In fact, Neil’s work even includes the promotion film realm, creating delectable promos for the likes of Bertolli and Frontera.

-Jason W. Kaumeyer combines hazy sunlight and sun flare with saturated colors to produce dreamy photos that allow ingredients to truly shine.
+Jason W. Kaumeyer combines hazy sunlight and sun flare with saturated colors to produce dreamy photos.
+However, it’s more than style.
+It’s a technique that truly allows the ingredients to shine.
 His artistic approach to fruits and vegetables gives his images the same visual appeal as a still-life painting.
-His photos never neglect the human element of food –– using texture and focus to lovingly emphasis each dish’s functionality.
+His photos never neglect the human element of food since he uses texture to emphasize each dish’s experience lovingly.
 When he’s not shooting, Kaumeyer spends his time appreciating the city’s culture and cuisine with his family.

 10. Jason Little

 Jason Little’s talent for high-impact photos is anything but little.
 As one of the top Chicago food photographers, Little creates striking imagery reminiscent of 1950s magazine art (despite his enthusiasm for nostalgic 1980s movies).
-His use of bold colors and high contrast combine to make stunning and memorable images that enhance symmetry and shapes of the food and beverages he shoots.
+His use of bold colors and high contrast combine to make stunning and memorable images.
+His images enhance symmetry and shapes of the food and beverages he shoots to produce a full sensory experience for viewers.

 11. Regan Baroni

-As a former advertising art director, Regan Baroni has been able to combine her talents to push her brand of gourmet photography to new professional heights.
-With dark backgrounds, heavy contrast, and matte highlights –– Baroni has developed an avant-garde style of photography that has gained recognition from a variety of high-end clients, as well as SAVEUR’s Best Food Photography contest.
+As a former advertising art director, Regan Baroni understands both the importance of visual art and of marketing.
+And when she puts her twin talents together, you’re looking at work that will entrance viewers.
+With dark backgrounds, heavy contrast, and matte highlights, Baroni has an avant-garde style of photography that has gained recognition from a variety of high-end clients, as well as SAVEUR’s Best Food Photography contest.

-Inspired by the human connection to food, Jason Richardson creates photos using handcrafted lighting solutions, crisp edges, and careful consideration of negative space.
+Inspired by the human connection to food, Jason Richardson creates photos that evoke memories in his viewers.
+In fact, his style is all about using handcrafted lighting solutions, crisp edges, and the proper amount of negative space.
 His framing is pleasing to the eye and benefits from his choice of 45-degree shooting angles.
 Tactile backboards add visual interest and help to emphasize the size and shape of simple ingredients.